yeyouchuan/ye-example-site/_posts/2023-03-10-receipt-linktree.md

 image: /media/work/receipt.png
 ---

 After discovering the [fake receipt font](https://typodermicfonts.com/fake-receipt/) via Adam Ho's [portfolio](https://www.adamho.com/), I instantly knew what I needed to do.
 After purchasing the font, I had the website designed and live within an hour.
-I dynamically populates the date, user agent, and includes clickable links.
+It dynamically populates the date nad user agent as well for an even more "authentic" receipt experience.

 [Check it out!](https://receipt.noahbuscher.com)